Pet Dental Exams

 When you acquire a kitten or puppy, you may be able to brush your young pet's teeth regularly.
 Teeth brushing is easier to accomplish with puppies than with most kittens.
 Start when your pet is young so that your pet will become accustomed to this procedure.
 Ask your vet to recommend the correct animal toothpaste and brushing instrument for your pet.

-A Dental Care Visit At Our Animal Hospital
+A Dental Care Visit At Our Veterinary Hospital

 Our veterinarian cleans and examines your pet's teeth, gums, and mouth.
+We perform a comprehensive oral exam and take digital dental x-rays.
 We administer a gentle anesthetic before the cleaning.
 Anesthesia keeps your pet from feeling stress or pain during the exam.
-While your pet is asleep, we remove plaque and tarter.
+While your pet is asleep, we remove plaque and tarter above and below the gum line.
 Our dental care team also looks for problem teeth and abscesses.
 After the appointment, we may prescribe a mild antibiotic to keep your pet safe from infection.
-We might also recommend dental care additives for pet food or water.
+We will schedule follow-up appointments to monitor your pet's oral health several months after the initial appointment.

 Schedule Your Pet's Dental Appointment